-Icons are growing in size to incorporate more detail, and as such as becoming more of a mainstay artistic element for a site’s expression.
+Icons are growing in size to incorporate more detail and as such, becoming more of a mainstay artistic element for a site’s expression.
 Notice how with the Stash Flat Icons above, each icon features the flat style within itself.
 Bright colors, cartoony designs, and just enough detail.

 The traditional bright color palettes of flat design will never fully go out of style.
 Flat design does, however, appear to be shifting to more standard color palettes with bright colors used only as accents.

 Image Source: C2s